 If there’s ever a natural disaster or emergency requiring evacuation in the area where you live, you’ll want to be ready to keep not only yourself safe, but your dogs, cats and other pets, too.
 You’ll want to think about how to be prepared for three types of disasters:

 - Immediate, such as a gas leak or house fire, when evacuation is necessary right away

 - Short warning, such as a toxic spill or fire in the neighborhood, when you have to grab your pets and a few supplies and leave within a short period of time

-- Seasonal disaster, such as hurricanes, floods or forest fires, when you’ll need a plan for gathering your pets, packing up supplies and evacuating
+- Seasonal disaster, such as hurricanes, floods or wildfires, when you’ll need a plan for gathering your pets, packing up supplies and evacuating

-___ Have your pets microchipped and be sure to register the chip in your name and provide additional phone numbers.
+___ In addition to having pets’ IDs on their collars, get your pets microchipped.
+Be sure to register the chip in your name and provide additional phone numbers.

-___ Have copies of your pets' microchip information and contact information for the microchip company in the event your pets get lost.
+___ Have copies of your pets' microchip information and contact information for the microchip company in case your pets get lost.

-___ Have current photos of your pets in case one of them is lost.
+___ Have current photos of your pets in case they get separated from you.

-___ Always have on hand at least a one-month supply of your pets’ medications.
+___ Always have on hand at least a two-week supply of your pets’ medications.

 ___ Make sure your pets’ vaccination records are current and you have copies.